pyrddlgym-project/pyRDDLGym-jax/README.md

 # evaluate the planner
 controller.evaluate(env, episodes=1, verbose=True, render=True)
 env.close()
 ```

-Here, we have used the straight-line (offline) controller, although you can configure the combination of planner and policy representation.
+Here, we have used the straight-line controller, although you can configure the combination of planner and policy representation if you wish.
-All controllers are instances of pyRDDLGym's ``BaseAgent`` class, so they support the ``evaluate()`` function to streamline interaction with the environment.
+All controllers are instances of pyRDDLGym's ``BaseAgent`` class, so they provide the ``evaluate()`` function to streamline interaction with the environment.
 The ``**planner_args`` and ``**train_args`` are keyword argument parameters to pass during initialization, but we strongly recommend creating and loading a config file as discussed in the next section.

-## Writing a Configuration File for a Custom Domain
+## Configuring the Planner

-The simplest way to interface with the Planner for solving a custom problem is to write a configuration file with all the necessary hyper-parameters.
+The simplest way to configure the planner is to write and pass a configuration file with the necessary hyper-parameters.
-The basic structure of a configuration file is provided below for a straight line planning/MPC style planner:
+The basic structure of a configuration file is provided below for a straight-line planner:

 ```ini
 [Model]